and welcome to our German Word of the Day. A very special one because….

 - Consumer/customer protection in Germany is pretty good.

-A variation of verbrauchen is aufbrauchen which is quite literally to use up and at least in context of food it puts a slight stress on using as opposed to throwing it away.
+Besides verbrauchen, there is also aufbrauchen which is quite literally to use up and at least in context of food it puts a slight stress on using as opposed to throwing it away.
 But it’s not used all that much in daily life anyway.

 Where we need to be careful – brauchen and verbs